 Investigators often find that infants found dead in a sleep space died of suffocation.
 For additional measures that decrease the risk of SIDS, see Prevention of SUID and SIDS Prevention Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more .

 All preterm infants, especially those with apnea of prematurity, are at risk of apnea, bradycardia, and oxygen desaturation while in a car seat and should undergo a car seat challenge test Later screening An infant born before 37 weeks of gestation is considered preterm.
 In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more before discharge.

 Apnea of prematurity is caused by immaturity of neurologic and/or mechanical function of the respiratory system.

-Infants have respiratory pauses >20 sec or pauses < 20 sec combined with bradycardia (< 80 beats/min) and/or O2saturation < 85%.
+Until mature, premature infants may have respiratory pauses > 20 seconds or pauses < 20 seconds combined with bradycardia (< 100 beats/minute) and/or oxygen saturation < 85%.

-Diagnose by observation and exclude other, more serious causes of apnea (eg, infectious, metabolic, thermoregulatory, respiratory, cardiac, or CNS disorders).
+Diagnose by observation and exclude other, more serious causes of apnea (eg, infectious, metabolic, thermoregulatory, respiratory, cardiac, or central nervous system disorders).

-Monitor respiration and give physical stimulation for apnea; if breathing does not resume, give bag-valve-mask or mouth-to-mouth-and-nose ventilation.
+Monitor respiration and give physical stimulation for apnea; if breathing does not resume, give bag-valve-mask ventilation.